varunsridharan/woocommerce-role-based-price/readme.txt

 Tested up to: 4.2.2
 WC requires at least: 1.0
 WC tested up to: 2.3.11
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set product price based on user role.
+Sell product in different price for different user role based on your settings.

 == Description ==
 This plugin extends the popular ecommerce Plugin <a href="http://www.woothemes.com/woocommerce/">Woocommerce</a> so that products can be offered at different prices for different customer groups.